microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/Patient
 ```

-If you wanted to narrow this search down to `Patient` Resource instances that were last updated on a certain day, you could include the `_lastUpdated` search parameter.
+If you wanted to narrow this search down to `Patient` Resource instances that were last updated on a certain date, you could include the `_lastUpdated` search parameter as shown below.

 ```sh
 GET {{fhirurl}}/Patient?_lastUpdated=2022-04-21